mohAhanin/mohAhanin/README.md

 <br />

 I’m currently a **Data Engineer at [Gantoum](https://gantoum.ir/)**, where I design and build scalable data pipelines, integrate diverse data sources, and support analytics teams with reliable and well-structured datasets.
-My journey started in **Computer Engineering (BSc, Shiraz University of Technology)** with a focus on AI research, and evolved into applied work in **data engineering, machine learning, and automation**.
+My journey started in **Computer Engineering (BSc, Shiraz University of Technology)** with a focus on data science, and evolved into applied work in **data engineering, machine learning, and automation**.

 ---